amylingchen/online-mysql/README.md

 	num install cors

-2.introduce:
+# 2.introduce:
-It's a project with server and web server has three files:app.js, mysql.js, router.js
+It's a project with server and web server has three files: app.js, mysql.js, router.js
 	1.app.js is the start of server,when run it, server will start.the server address is http://127.0.0.1:8085/ 2.mysql.js has the connect information of mysql, and it encapsulate the function to excute SQL 3.router.js encapsulate the interface for web:/searchPopulation